satumk/trywithkids/README.md

 MongoDB is 4.0 Community edition.
 The computer operating system used in development is MacOS Mojave.

+## Licenses
+Morphia is licensed through Apache License 2.0, which allows its use in private and public works with the same license or with another license. iText used in creating pdf-documents is licensed under AGPL-license, that requires a mention of the source code and the licence in each pdf-document created.
+Also all modifications should be made public.
+No such modifications are created in this project.

 ## Development

 ### Iteration 1: